 - Whether you have the capabilities, tools and internal resourcing to create positive change

-- Onsite project management and support training for your employees
+- Onsite project management and support training employees

 - Ability to customise prior to going live e.g. report layouts, workflow and accounting

 - How they support existing clients optimise software e.g. cleaning data and health checks